Why is Product Information Management System Important for Retailers?

 More sales outlets are important for retailers as customers have more chances to buy from them.
 However, when the number of channels product data is shared and delivered expands, managing that information effectively becomes often critical.

 Product information management system allows consolidating product information in one centralized place, delivering accurate data to all sales channels.
-Therefore, the customer’s experience can be greatly improved.
+Therefore, a customer’s experience can be greatly improved.

 Shopping Cart Integration with Product Information Management Systems